spacesoldier/starty/README.md

 ## Version history

+0.1.6 - fixed an error handling case when *msg.payload* is not a string (will improve later)

 0.1.5 - fixed a bug when request processing fails at the beginning

 0.1.4 - environment variables support in application config